Euphredes/Euphredes./README.txt

 hard left off Lock Street,
-bomb down the hill without a clover. a loft is roomed under the river's bridge, vacant for a smoke break with my buddy. rockclimb without spilling in the water, earth, fire, water, outside: money.
+bomb down the hill without a clover. a loft is roomed under the river's bridge, vacant to smoke break with my main buddy. rockclimb without spilling in the water, earth, fire, water, outside: money.